howsoai/howso-docs/source/user_guide/basic_capabilities/feature_attributes.rst

      pass-in your data and ``print`` the dictionary.
-A subset of your data may also be provided if not all features' attributes are intended to be inferred, however this is not recommended, as all features that are used with Howso are recommended to have a correspending set of feature attributes mappings.
+A subset of your data may also be provided if not all features' attributes are intended to be inferred, however this is not recommended, as all features that are used with Howso are recommended to have a corresponding set of feature attributes mappings.

      .. code-block:: python